-- (1) If the procedure for identifying ESI IDs applicable to the new profile segment relies on data that is not currently in ERCOT's systems, the requestor shall submit the description of a quality assurance procedure, to be managed by ERCOT, to assure that ESI IDs are assigned correctly to the profile segment and that they are removed from the profile segment when appropriate. - (2) The described quality assurance procedure shall be accurate, workable, and reasonable in terms of cost and timeliness.
+- (1) If the procedure for identifying ESI IDs applicable to the new Load Profile Segment relies on data that is not currently in ERCOT's systems, the requestor shall submit the description of a quality assurance procedure, to be managed by ERCOT, to assure that ESI IDs are assigned correctly to the Load Profile Segment and that they are removed from the Load Profile Segment when appropriate. - (2) The described quality assurance procedure shall be accurate, workable, and reasonable in terms of cost and timeliness.
 An ideal quality assurance procedure would be one that enables ERCOT to have direct access to a data source of well established reliability, and is maintained by a disinterested third party.
 If the validity of the data source has not been well established, a quality control sample, as described below, may be used for quality assurance purposes. - (3) At a minimum, the quality assurance procedure shall meet a classification accuracy of \pm 5% at 95% confidence such as could be obtained with a random sample for quality control purposes.
-If random sampling is identified as the quality assurance methodology, the sampling shall be managed and administered by ERCOT. - (4) Adequacy of the quality assurance methodology shall be a primary consideration in deciding whether to approve or disapprove the profile segment change request.
+If random sampling is identified as the quality assurance methodology, the sampling shall be managed and administered by ERCOT. - (4) Adequacy of the quality assurance methodology shall be a primary consideration in deciding whether to approve or disapprove the Load Profile Segment change request.